 In my second session I went under more quickly because I knew what to expect.
 After the second session there was a much more noticeable shift in my mind.
 The fear had lessened significantly.

 At the beginning of every session, Aaron asked me what changes I noticed on stage, and then he would alter the hypnotic suggestions accordingly.
 He was thorough and reassuring, and I felt like he really listened to my feedback.
 By the time I finished my fourth session I had my confidence back.
 I was sleeping better and I no longer experienced the heart palpitations and intense stage fright before performances.

 The biggest thing I learned from hypnotherapy was that I am not my thoughts or feelings.
 I always knew this on an intellectual level, but hypnotherapy taught me this experientially.
 I can feel fear without allowing it to control me.

 What advice would you give to someone reading this who may be struggling with performance anxiety?

 To anyone struggling with performance anxiety, you are not alone.
 I suffered in silence because I was embarrassed, and this is the case for so many others.
 My advice would be to find the treatment that works for you.
 Hypnotherapy was amazing for me and I highly recommend it, but there are so many forms of therapy available now that you can try.
 And if one doesn't resonate with you, don't give up, but try something else.

 Speak to someone that you trust.
 You might be surprised to find how speaking about it can take a little of the weight off your shoulders.

 The last piece of advice I would give is to find a way to reframe your anxiety.
 Your body is giving you feedback about something that is happening inside of you, but it could be excitement, curiosity, or passion.
 We can change the story we tell ourselves.

 Hypnotherapy can be a powerful therapy for many.
-To learn more and to find a hypnotherapist in your area that can help with anxiety, visit hypnotherapy-directory.org.uk.
+To find a hypnotherapist in your area that can help with anxiety, visit Hypnotherapy Directory.